NCAR/lrose-docs/lrose-core/lrose-realtime.md

 ## ```procmap_list_start``` - the process list start script

-This script is used at system startup to go through the proc_list and start all processes by calling the start scripts listed in ```proc_list```.
+This script is run at system startup to go through the proc_list and start all processes by calling the start scripts listed in ```proc_list```.

 You can, in some circumstances, use the ```start_inst``` mechanism, in which case we do not need a start script.

 Many start scripts follow a standard template.
-For example, the script start_MdvMerge2.3D_mosaic starts the application MdvMerge2 with an instance 3D_mosaic:
+For example, the script start_Grib2Mdv.gfs starts the application Grib2Mdv with an instance 'gfs':

 ```
 #! /bin/csh
 cd $PROJ_DIR/ingest/params
-running "MdvMerge2 -params MdvMerge2.3D_mosaic"
+running "Grib2toMdv -params Grib2toMdv.gfs"
 if ($status == 1) then
-    MdvMerge2 -params MdvMerge2.3D_mosaic |& \
+    Grib2toMdv -params Grib2toMdv.gfs |& \
-        LogFilter -d $ERRORS_LOG_DIR -p MdvMerge2 -i 3D_mosaic >& /dev/null &
+        LogFilter -d $ERRORS_LOG_DIR -p Grib2toMdv -i gfs >& /dev/null &
 endif
 ```